simonw/datasette-codespaces/README.md

 Install this when you are using Datasette inside of GitHub Codespaces.
 It makes the following changes:

-- All requests will be treated as the `root` actor provided Datasette is running inside Codespaces (detected through the presence of the `CODESPACE_NAME` environment variable).
-This should still be secure as GitHub restricts access to servers running in the Codespaces environment based on GitHub authentication.
+- All requests will identified as representing the `root` actor - provided Datasette is running inside Codespaces.
+This is detected through the presence of the `CODESPACE_NAME` environment variable.
+GitHub restricts access to servers running in the Codespaces environment based on GitHub authentication, so treating all requests as root should be acceptably secure.
 - The [datasette-x-forwarded-host](https://datasette.io/plugins/datasette-x-forwarded-host) plugin will be installed, ensuring links to other pages within Datasette such as facet navigation work correctly.

 ## Development